someoneelse131/modem-and-wifi-signal-gnome-extension/README.md

 ## Support

-If you encounter issues or have suggestions, please [open an issue](https://github.com/YOUR-USERNAME/modem-signal-gnome-extension/issues) on GitHub.
+If you encounter issues or have suggestions, please [open an issue](https://github.com/someoneelse131/modem-and-wifi-signal-gnome-extension/issues) on GitHub.

----

-**Note:** Remember to replace `YOUR-USERNAME` with your actual GitHub username before publishing!